FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

 Ignoring the dummy free variable $X_0$, the expression tree of $\varphi$ consists of a root with the tag `$\sum$' containing the variables $\{X_1, X_3\}$ and a single child node with tag `$\max$' containing $\{X_2\}$.
 Therefore, $\LE(P)=\{(1, 3, 2), (3, 1, 2)\}\subseteq \EVO(\varphi),$ as suggested by Theorem~\ref{thm:LE subseteq EVO K blocks case}.
 Note that the original ordering $(1, 2, 3)\notin\LE(P)$.
 However, $(1, 2, 3)$ is component-wise equivalent to $(1, 3, 2)$ (See Definition~\ref{defn:CWE}).
 Therefore,

 just as predicted by Theorem~\ref{thm:kblocks:completeness}.
 Moreover, by Proposition~\ref{prop:CWE preserves faqw}, $\faqw((1, 2, 3))=\faqw((1, 3, 2))=1$.
-Therefore, when searching for the variable ordering with the best $\faq$-width, the ordering $(1, 2, 3)$ is redundant, hence it is sufficient to consider $\LE(P)$, just as suggested by Corollary~\ref{cor:faqw-char}. \end{ex}
+Therefore, when searching for the variable ordering with the best $\faq$-width, the ordering $(1, 2, 3)$ is redundant, hence it is sufficient to consider $\LE(P)$, just as suggested by Corollary~\ref{cor:faqw-char}.
+In particular, removing those redundant variable ordering is {\em precisely} what makes it possible to {\em efficiently} search for and find (an approximation of) the best variable ordering , as we will see later in Section~\ref{sec:approx}. \end{ex}

 Proposition~\ref{prop:CWE preserves faqw} and Theorem~\ref{thm:kblocks:completeness} imply the following result, which is precisely what we need to approximate $\faqw(\varphi)$ in Section~\ref{subsec:approx:Kblocks}.